Crude Prices Rally Despite IEA Stockpile Release

 Crude oil prices spiked higher to $119.48 on Monday after Israel, on Saturday, bombed 30 Iranian oil depots.
 However, oil prices then fell sharply on Monday afternoon and into Tuesday after President Trump insisted the Iran war would be over soon, and as plans emerged to release emergency oil stockpiles.

-In fact, IEA members today agreed to release 400 million barrels from strategic oil reserves.
+In fact, IEA members on Wednesday agreed to release 400 million barrels from their strategic oil reserves.
 French President Macron said the details of the release will be worked out in the coming days.

-However, oil prices are higher today as the Iran war drags on, with three vessels hit by missiles today in the Strait of Hormuz and the Persian Gulf, and new missile volleys hitting Israel.
+However, oil prices rose again on Wednesday as the Iran war dragged on, with missiles hitting three vessels in the Strait of Hormuz and the Persian Gulf, and new missile volleys hitting Israel.

 The Strait of Hormuz remains essentially closed, and Persian Gulf oil producers have been forced to cut production by roughly 6% as local storage facilities reach capacity.
 President Trump has said the US military has a plan to escort ships through the Strait of Hormuz, but that plan has yet to materialize.
 The Strait of Hormuz normally handles a fifth of the world’s oil.